 Every Azure resource is logically associated with only one subscription.
 When you create a resource, you choose which Azure subscription to deploy that resource to.
 You can move a resource to another subscription later.

-A subscription isn't tied to a specific Azure region.
-However, each Azure resource is deployed to only one region.
+While a subscription isn't tied to a specific Azure region, each Azure resource is deployed to only one region.
 You can have resources in multiple regions that are associated with the same subscription.

 Most Azure resources are deployed to a specific region.
-However, certain resource types are considered global resources, such as policies that you set by using the Azure Policy services.
+Certain resource types are considered global resources, such as policies that you set by using the Azure Policy services.

 The following resources provide detailed information about the concepts discussed in this article:

 - Role-based access control (RBAC) for Azure resources

 - Associate or add an Azure subscription to your Azure Active Directory tenant